Luca Zipoli

 Areas of Focus

-Renaissance Studies, Italian Epic Tradition and Chivalric Romance, Early Modern Women Writings, Poetry, Modern and Contemporary Italian Literature, Visual and Adaptation Studies, Intersections of Otherness in Italian Studies (gender & sexuality, race & ethnicity, religion)
+Renaissance Studies, Italian Epic Tradition and Chivalric Romance, Early Modern Women Writings, Poetry, Modern and Contemporary Italian Literature, Visual and Adaptation Studies, Medical Humanities, Intersections of Otherness in Italian Studies (gender & sexuality, race & ethnicity, religion)

 Biography